Head Football Coach

 In 2013, Kelly was inducted into the Albany State University’s Sports Hall of Fame.
 Active in numerous professional, civic, and social organizations, Kelly is a member of the Prince Hall Masons and the Prince Hall Shriners.
 He is also a member of Kappa Alpha Psi Fraternity, Inc. and Mount Zion Baptist Church of Albany, Ga.

 Kelly is the father of a daughter, Ranetta and the grandfather of Derrinijah, both of Meridian, Mississippi.
 He is the son of Ms. Paulette Carson and the late James Odell Carson of Meridian, Mississippi.

 Assistant Coach - Offensive Line

-Adam Hollifield begins his first season as the offensive line coach at Albany State.
-Hollifield comes to ASU after two season as a graduate assistant at Texas State University.
+Adam Hollifield begins his second season as the offensive line coach at Albany State.
+Hollifield comes to ASU after two seasons as a graduate assistant at Texas State University.
 At TXST, he worked with both the offensive and defensive lines.

 Hollifield went to Texas State after serving three seasons as an offensive line coach at Birmingham Southern College.
 He went to Birmingham Southern in 2012 after a stint as the defensive line graduate assistant coach at the University of Alabama-Birmingham in 2011 after working as the Blazers’ strength and conditioning graduate assistant in 2010-11 and as the offensive line student assistant in 2009.